 Parabolic trough systems use long, curved mirrors in troughs that focus the sunlight onto a pipe located at the focal line.
 A fluid circulating inside the pipe collects the energy and transfers it to a heat exchanger, producing steam to drive a conventional turbine.
-The world's largest parabolic trough system is located in the Mojave Desert in California.
-The SEGS facility consists of several sites that together have a total generating capacity of 354 megawatts.
+The world's second largest parabolic trough system, SEGS, is found in the Mojave Desert in California.
+The facility consists of several sites that have a total generating capacity of 354 megawatts.
 Five to ten acres of parabolic troughs are needed to produce one megawatt of electricity.
-Arizona houses another one of the world's largest facilities of this type.
-The Solana plant near Phoenix can generate 280 megawatts.
+The Solana plant in Arizona can generate 280 megawatts.
+A new facility in Morocco generates 360 megawatts from its trough system and additional power from power towers and PV systems.